sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 Note: We don't just use timers -- most IO in Node happens through EEs.
 If a domain is active when an EE is created, it will associate itself with that domain.
 What does that mean?
-If the EE has an associated domain, the error will be emitted on the domain instead of thrown.
-This right here can prevent a whole bunch of uncaught exceptions, thus saving your server processes.
+It's like magically adding error listeners to a bunch of EEs.
+If an EE has an associated domain, the error will be emitted on the domain instead of thrown.
+This can prevent a whole bunch of uncaught exceptions, thus saving countless server processes.

 What to do once you've caught an error?
 You've caught an error with your domain (TODO: image of catching a fish)